ItsProfessional/enchantment-overflow/README.md

 # Enchantment Overflow

-Allows you to use enchant (using /enchant or manually editing nbt) items over the max limit of 255.
+Allows you to use enchant (using /enchant or manually editing nbt) items up to the signed integer limit (2147483647)